kermitt2/grobid/doc/Grobid-java-library.md

 ## ant Skeleton project example

-If you are using __ant__ to build your project, the following archive gives a toy example ant project integrating Grobid in a third party Java project: [grobid-test-ant](https://raw.github.com/kermitt2/grobid.github.com/master/grobid-test-ant.zip).
+If you are using __ant__ to build your project, the following repo gives a toy example ant project integrating Grobid in a third party Java project: [grobid-test-ant](https://github.com/kermitt2/grobid-test-ant).

 Create the grobid-core jar library
 ```bash